 You will have completed a minimum of 2 years of your undergraduate degree, but will not have graduated at the start of your placement.
 You will be expected to provide evidence from your university to show you will be an undergraduate student for the duration of the placement year.

 There are three roles available in total.
-Two roles available in the Centre of Excellence for Sustainability (CoE) and one role available in the Environment Health and Safety (EHS) team.
+Two roles available in the Centre of Excellence for Sustainability (CoE) based at GSK House – Brentford and one role available in the Environment Health and Safety (EHS) team based at Ware.

 We know that the impact of producing our products and medicines is much broader than what we do in our own operations.
-In fact, around 40% of our carbon footprint and 85% of our water footprint comes from our supply chain.
+In fact, a large proportion of our carbon footprint and water footprint comes from our supply chain.
 We view suppliers as critical partners in achieving our sustainability goals, and effective collaboration is central to that success.
 That is why we are working closely with them to help look at ways we can reduce our collective environmental impact.
 By taking a value-chain approach, we are identifying risks and opportunities right across our entire supplier network – from our supply chain operations to our procurement activity.

 Day to day responsibilities include aiding the team in the provision of a broad range of environment, health, safety and sustainability management aspects, systems and projects and could include: